 The Revised Romanization of Korean, or RR for short, is seen as the most common and most accepted system for the romanization of the Korean language today.
 This has been used in South Korea since 2000.
 Therefore, you cannot go wrong by using this system.

-One significant feature of the RR system is that it tries to match the spelling of each word as close as possible to how they’d look if they were an English word.
+One significant feature of the Revised Romanization system is that it tries to match the spelling of each word as closely as possible to how they’d look if they were an English word.
 This is done to enforce a foreign language speaker’s ability to pronounce Korean naturally.

-Another Korean romanization system is the McCune–Reischauer Romanization, also known as MR. There’s a South Korean and North Korean variant for this romanization system.
+Another romanization system is the McCune–Reischauer Romanization, also known as MR. There are South Korean and North Korean variants of this romanization system.
 It remains to be the official romanization system in North Korea.
-However, this romanization system was replaced when the Revised Romanization of Korean was established in South Korea in 2000.
+However, this romanization system was replaced when the RR was established in South Korea in 2000.

-We have listed the Korean alphabet and their romanized Korean version that follows the Revised Romanization of the Korean system (RR).
-This will serve as a guide as you start reading Korean alphabets and eventually Korean words and sentences.
+We have listed the Hangul alphabet and its romanized Korean version that follows the RR Korean system.
+This will serve as a guide as you start reading the Korean alphabet and eventually Korean words, phrases, and sentences.

 Korean Consonants (RR System)

-Below are the Korean consonants written using the RR system.
+Below are the Korean consonants written in Hangul and their romanization using the RR system.

 |ㅇ||silent / ng|